honglu2875/honglu2875/README.md

 ## Aria
 [https://github.com/EleutherAI/aria](https://github.com/EleutherAI/aria)
 Wanna make some music?
-LLM for midi generation.
-We have a much better model now but some older samples can be listened to here: [https://honglu.fan/files/](https://honglu.fan/files/)
+We have a much better music generation model now but some older samples can be listened to here: [https://honglu.fan/files/](https://honglu.fan/files/)

 ## some code for TPU inference
 [https://github.com/honglu2875/mistral_jax](https://github.com/honglu2875/jaxml)
-When you are only given a few TPUs and you don't like the current TPU inferencing library ;)
+This is something a person would do when you are only given a few TPUs and you don't like the current TPU inferencing library ;)

 ## YaRN, a context length extension of RoPE
 Together with Bowen, Jeff and Enrico, we posted a [preprint](https://arxiv.org/abs/2309.00071) regarding how to extend the context window of models using RoPE embedding (such as Llama families).
 Enrico trained a few amazing models such as this [Llama-2 128k-context](https://huggingface.co/conceptofmind/Yarn-Llama-2-7b-128k).
 It is quite amazing.
 I tried to feed it with the whole Pride and Prejudice and did manual Q&A of the novel.
 It did great!
 Bowen tried Sherlock Holmes.
 It wasn't perfect but it was definitely working!